damey2011/sennder/readme.md

 # An implementation of the Ghibli movie backend
 This project implements the [https://ghibliapi.herokuapp.com/](Ghibli API) in a Django application.
+It serves a page listing the Ghibli movies at [http://localhost:8000/movies/](http://localhost:8000/movies/)

 ![image](ghibli.png)
 Screenshot of application